kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 and ResourceClaimTemplates with those objects to better facilitate sharing DRA resources between the Pods they contain.

-A ResourceClaim referenced by a Workload or PodGroup will be reserved for that Workload or PodGroup as a whole instead of its individual Pods, addressing the limit on the number of entries in a ResourceClaim's `status.reservedFor` list.
+A ResourceClaim referenced by a PodGroup will be reserved for that PodGroup as a whole instead of its individual Pods, addressing the limit on the number of entries in a ResourceClaim's `status.reservedFor` list.

-A ResourceClaimTemplate referenced by a Workload or PodGroup will cause a ResourceClaim to be generated once for that Workload or PodGroup, like how ResourceClaimTemplates work today when referenced by a Pod.
-Whereas ResourceClaims today can only be shared between Pods by name, this will allow ResourceClaims to be shared by Pods in the same Workload or PodGroup where the exact name of the ResourceClaim is not known ahead of time.
+A ResourceClaimTemplate referenced by a PodGroup will cause a ResourceClaim to be generated once for that PodGroup, like how ResourceClaimTemplates work today when referenced by a Pod.
+Whereas ResourceClaims today can only be shared between Pods by name, this will allow ResourceClaims to be shared by Pods in the same PodGroup where the exact name of the ResourceClaim is not known ahead of time.

 ## Motivation